Northstrix/Midbar/README.md

 Midbar (RTL8720DN + Arduino Uno Version) is the first version of Midbar that can handle the Nintendo 64 controller.

+Midbar (ESP8266 Version) V2.0 is the first version of Midbar that can handle the Nintendo Wii Nunchuk.

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

 You can find the tutorial here: